kkeilholtz/capstone_InstantMessanger/README.md

 Kohl Keilholtz

 ## Overview
 This project is an instant messaging service, that allows two users to communicate in real time over a webpage.
+It uses socket.io and node.js in order to achieve this.

 ## Features
 - **Instant Communication line** You and whoever is on the site can see messsages sent between eachother in real time.